liuluddex/liuluddex.github.io/content/project/1D-ADAS-Verification/index.md

   * Falsification Process
   Without a clear conclusion, we designed a dynamic programming-based falsification process to explore cyberattack strategies that could lead to security violations.

+#### Experimental Results
+Experiments show that this method can effectively find security violations caused by cyberattacks.
+While reducing the cost of cyberattacks, it significantly improves the verification performance of the system, providing stronger protection for the safety and cyber security of ADAS.